-- Important question: - Which apps have access to the data which do not pertain to their functionality? - Measuring a privacy risk score according to analysis of permissions which are being used by installed apps.
+- Important question: - Which apps have access to the data which do not pertain to their functionality? - Measuring a privacy risk score according to: - analysis of permissions which are being used by installed apps - analysis of metadata on smartphone ecosystems (e.g. Google Play Store)

-- An in-depth literature review to analyze and investigate which characteristics make an application a potential danger with regard to user's security and privacy. - A technical/mathematical approach to provide a privacy score that will take into consideration the behavior of the application with regard to - access permissions, - data flows, and - frequency of access and context/usage of the application
+- An in-depth literature review to analyze and investigate which characteristics make an application a potential danger with regard to user's security and privacy. - Providing a privacy score that will take into consideration the behavior of the application with regard to - metadata analysis (e.g. apps' descriptions) - access permissions and data flow analysis (e.g. frequency of accesses)